 I'm hard on my gear, and I know that it will fail eventually.

-That's why carrying a well thought out gear repair kit is one my favorite recommendations to make to women hikers.
+That's why carrying a well thought out gear repair kit, coupled with these gear repair tips, is one my absolute favorite recommendations to make to women hikers.

 Always better safe than sorry, right?